open-energy-transition/handbook/docs/Engineering/EnergyModeling/webdev.md

 ## Social Media

 Employees are expected to use social media responsibly and in a manner that does not reflect poorly on the company.
 Any posts or comments that could be considered offensive or inappropriate may result in disciplinary action.

-## Conclusion

-We take our commitment to providing a safe and inclusive workplace seriously.
-Any violations of this policy may result in disciplinary action, up to and including termination of employment.